 It will also help you in the long run, to be prepared in case of an IRS audit.

 Most importantly, records can show whether your business is improving, which items are selling, or what changes you need to make.
 Good records can increase the likelihood of business success.

-The number one reason for keeping good records is to be in compliance with the law!
 Record keeping is also about understanding your business, now and in the future.
-Reasons why you should keep good records include:
+You should keep good records, that include:

 1. Detail Tracking